Boost your partner's super by making contributions to their account.

 In Australia, many women retire with significantly lower super balances than their male counterparts.
 One of the main reasons is that many women's working lives are interrupted by maternity leave and time off, or working part-time, to raise their family.
 Setting up a spouse contribution during these periods is an important step to ensuring all Australian women retire with sufficient super savings.

 If you are married or in a defacto relationship and your partner earns less than $40,000 per annum, you can make after-tax contributions to their super account.
 Any contributions you make will count towards their after-tax (non-concessional) contribution cap.

-The spouse making the contribution will receive an 18% tax rebate on non-concessional contributions (up to $3,000 per year) if the receiving spouse’s annual income is less than $37,000.
-If the receiving spouse earns between $37,000 and $40,000 per year, a partial rebate applies.
+The spouse making the contribution will receive an 18% tax offset on up to $3000 of of after-tax contributions if the if the receiving spouse’s annual income is less than $37,000.
+A partial rebate applies if the receiving spouse earns between $37,000 and $40,000 per year.

-Generally, to be eligible you and your spouse must be Australian residents at the time the contribution is made and must be living together at that time, regardless of whether you are employed or not.
+Generally, to be eligible, you and your spouse must be Australian residents at the time the contribution is made and must be living together at that time.
+It does not matter if either spouse is employed or not.

 Spouse contributions cannot be received by the fund once the receiving spouse turns 75.
-See Restrictions for further information on age limits.
+Find out more about restrictions and age limits for contributions.